 For premium accounts, you also have access to the inventory tracking system.
 This system helps you manage and track your product directly in Webs dashboard.

-Overall, we think in our Webs.com review that it has a good set of e-commerce tools to help you build a web store.
+Overall, we think in our Webs.com review that it has a decent set of e-commerce tools to help you build a web store.
 To take maximum advantage of what their tools have to offer, you will need to upgrade to their premium packages, which is something you should consider if you are serious about your business (we will discuss premium packages and pricing below).

 Another positive point is that Webs does not take a transaction fee from each of your sale (some other shopping carts provider out there does take a percentage of your sales), so you get to keep all your profits.